ably/ably-python/README.md

 ## Realtime client (beta)

 We currently have a preview version of our first ever Python realtime client available for beta testing.
-Currently the realtime client only supports authentication using basic auth and message subscription.
+Currently the realtime client supports basic and token-based authentication and message subscription.
-Realtime publishing, token authentication, and realtime presence are upcoming but not yet supported.
+Realtime publishing and realtime presence are upcoming but not yet supported.
 Check out the [roadmap](./roadmap.md) to see our plan for the realtime client.

 ### Installing the realtime client